Balanced Or Unbalanced Forces Pushing Someone In A Swing.: Complete Guide

 Q: Can a swing stay at the top without a push?

 A: No. The rope can’t push; it can only pull.
-Gravity will always pull the seat back toward the bottom It's one of those things that adds up.
-And it works..
+Gravity will always pull the seat back toward the bottom Simple, but easy to overlook..

 Q: Does the rope’s weight matter?

 A: In most playground swings, the rope is light enough that its weight is negligible.
-For very long or heavy ropes, you’d need to account for the rope’s mass distribution And that's really what it comes down to..
+For very long or heavy ropes, you’d need to account for the rope’s mass distribution Surprisingly effective..

 Q: Why do I feel “sucked” into the swing at the bottom?

 A: That’s the extra tension required for centripetal acceleration.
-Your body is being pulled upward faster than gravity alone would Easy to understand, harder to ignore.
-Which is the point..
+Your body is being pulled upward faster than gravity alone would.

 Q: How does air resistance affect a swing?

-A: It’s an unbalanced force that always opposes motion, gradually reducing the swing’s amplitude And that's really what it comes down to..
+A: It’s an unbalanced force that always opposes motion, gradually reducing the swing’s amplitude Simple as that..

 Q: What if the swing is on a moving train?